gameFace22/lucif3rr.github.io/_posts/2014-08-11-passwordstorage.md

 -->
 Synopsis
 ---------------
-This article provides guidance on properly storing passwords, secret question responses, and similar credential information.
+Guidance on properly storing passwords, secret question responses, and similar credential information is provided.

 Description
 -----------------
 Proper storage helps prevent theft, compromise, and malicious use of credentials.
 Information systems store passwords and other credentials in a variety of protected forms.
 Common vulnerabilities allow the theft of protected passwords through attack vectors such as SQL Injection.
-Protected passwords can also be stolen from artifacts such as logs, dumps, and backups.
+Protected passwords can also be stolen from artifacts such as logs, dumps and backups.

 Mitigation
 ---------------